Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Background: Bayesian context trees

-{\bf Exact Bayesian inference.} An important advantage of the \BCT\ framework is that it allows for \textit{exact} Bayesian inference.
-In particular, for a time series $x = x_{-D+1}^n$ consisting of observations~$x_1^n$ together with an initial context $x_{-D+1}^0$, the prior predictive likelihood (or evidence) $P_D^*(x)$ averaged over both models and parameters, namely,
+{\bf Exact Bayesian inference.} An important property of the \BCT\ framework is that it allows for \textit{exact} Bayesian inference.
+In particular, for a time series $x = x_{-D+1}^n$, the prior predictive likelihood (or evidence) $P_D^*(x)$ , averaged over both models and parameters, namely,